Students will brainstorm, write, confer, revise, edit, and publish in a workshop setting.

 No, we request that children be dropped off and picked up promptly at the designated

-The address of each Young Writers site is listed on our website.
-Grade levels vary
+The address of each Young Writers site will be listed on our website as the information

 We try to create a relaxed, camp-like atmosphere where students will feel comfortable